Craving carbs or sugary treats on your keto diet?

 There are different approaches when it comes to protein intake on a keto diet.
 Some physicians/nutritionists recommend low protein intake while others recommend moderate or even high intake.

-So, we recommend you to adjust your protein intake based on your age, condition and sports practice.
+So, we recommend you adjust your protein intake based on your age, condition, and level of physical exercise.
 Keep adjusting your protein intake and see how you feel.
 In doubt, consult a keto dietitian or expert that can guide you through this.

 Do you feel hungry all the time when your period is coming?
 Do you crave sugar and fat more than in other phases of your cycle?

 If you can relate to this, don’t worry.
 This is very normal.